 Here are the directions Jeremy was given to begin the simulation:

-“The rover has just landed on the surface of the Moon in a region where some features of interested have been located using orbital imagery.
-The goal of the mission is to investigate these features by navigating safely the rocky terrain and hills at the landing site.
+"The rover has just landed on the surface of the Moon in a region where some features of interest have been located using orbital imagery.
+The goal of the mission is to investigate these features by safely navigating the rocky terrain and hills at the landing site.
 Your mission will be successful if you obtain a close-up photo of six science targets (from a distance of about 50 cm) using the onboard pan-tilt-zoom camera.
-Good luck, Rover Controller.”
+Good luck, Rover Controller."

 Next Steps for Space in a Suitcase

-Not only will Jeremy's test serve to determine the best interfaces, equipment and ways of operating a rover, his work also doubles as a dry run for the next segment of the Space in a Suitcase test in July 2013, when a National Aeronautics and Space Administration (NASA)-led team working on the slopes of a volcano in Hawaii will use the CSA's kit to teleoperate a rover at the CSA's analogue terrain.
+Not only will Jeremy's test serve to determine the best interfaces, equipment and ways of operating a rover, his work also doubles as a dry run for the next segment of the Space in a Suitcase test in July 2013, when a National Aeronautics and Space Administration (NASA)-led team working on the slopes of a volcano in Hawaii will use the CSA's kit to teleoperate a rover on the CSA's analogue terrain.
 The simulation will take place during a field test to evaluate new exploration techniques for the surface of the Moon, in particular, techniques to prospect for lunar ice.

 Jeremy's Journal Entry for Space in a Suitcase